Colmers School

 Colmers School is a coeducational secondary school and sixth form located in the Rednal area of Birmingham, in the West Midlands of England.

 Previously a community school solely administered by Birmingham City Council, Colmers School became a foundation school in 2009.
 The school offers GCSEs and BTECs as programmes of study for pupils.
 The school also has a sixth form consisting of Year 12 and 13 students, based in its Sixth Form Centre with students studying a range of A-level subjects.

-The school has a house system, currently comprising three houses: Wolf, Eagle and Dolphin.
-Students join one of the three houses upon entry to the school and compete in range of areas to win the annually-awarded House Cup.

 Colmers Community Leisure Centre also operates from the school site, offering sports and leisure facilities to the local community outside school hours.